NITCbase/nitcbase.github.io/docs/Design/Block Access Layer.md

 #### Description

 This method deletes the relation with the name specified in arguments.
+This involves freeing the record blocks and index blocks allocated to this relation, as well as deleting the records corresponding to the relation in the relation catalog and attribute catalog.

 #### Arguments